brenton-crowley/BowlingGame/README.md

 BowlingGame
 ===========

-BowlingGame

-Simple Java application that mimics a single player bowling game.
+Simple Java application that scores a ten-pin bowling for a single player.